mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 ![SCC-Assembled1-Base](.\SCC-Assembled1-Base.jpg)

-The basic structure is the structural base of the carriage and the rotator, which are assembled in separate steps.
+The basic structure is the structural base for both the carriage and the rotator.

 On the left side in the image are the rails for the carriage.
-The the right side are two cylinders on which the rotation platform is mounted.
+The two cylinders on the right side are for the rotator platform.
+The two cylinders in the center are used to adjust the height of the rotator.